 Imprint

-A meditative game about collective versus individual memory - and the longing to belong.
-Wander through liminal spaces, uncovering echoes of forgotten moments and those who came before.
-Drawing from personal experiences of cultural isolation and integration, the game transforms memory into symbolic environments, interactions, and shifting levels of agency.
-Each scene nudges players to reflect on what shapes us - and what traces we leave behind.
+A game about memory and the longing to belong.
+Explore liminal spaces, uncovering echoes of forgotten moments and those who came before.
+Drawn from experiences of cultural isolation and integration, each space abstracts memory with symbolic environments, actions, and shifting agency - nudging players to reflect on collective identity, and the traces we leave behind for others.

 Mapping the Experience